Getting Started with Saxophone

 • Taking saxophone lessons that charge significantly less than the average rate

-Try finding a saxophone teacher who holds at least a Bachelor’s degree in saxophone performance with two years of teaching experience.
-Make sure to check the teacher’s performance recordings and personal website.
-Ask questions on the teaching background, lesson policies and curriculum style.
+Summary: It’s important to find a saxophone teacher with at least a Bachelor’s degree in Saxophone performance or Jazz studies (focus on saxophone) with two years of teaching experience.
+Make sure to check the teacher’s performance recordings and teaching background, and ask questions about their policies and lesson curriculum.

 Taking care of a saxophone is a big responsibility, especially for young beginners.
 Remember to spend a few minutes after playing to clean the instrument and remove any moisture.
 Here are some easy maintenance tips for saxophone players: